rswinkle/PortableGL/README.md

 to run on some systems.
 If they have a C99 compliant compiler and standard library, they could use PortableGL to get at least some OpenGL-ish 3D support.

 ### Why C
-I recently came across commpent regarding PortableGL that essentially asked, "why implement a dead technology in a dying language?"
+I recently came across a comment regarding PortableGL that essentially asked, "why implement a dead technology in a dying language?"

 While I would argue that OpenGL is far from dead and C [isn't even close to dying](https://www.tiobe.com/tiobe-index/),